-The ticket is in the Complete state until it has been delivered.
+In the Pending Release state, the Developer performs post-development activities, such as merging to the final branch, etc. The ticket will remain in this state until it has been delivered.
 In general, all remaining activities necessary to finalize the activity should be performed while in this state.
-This could involve the creation of a release branch, the deployment in production, documentation updates, etc.
+This could involve the creation of a release branch, the deployment in production, etc.